- September 19, 2018

-The Wolper Law Firm is currently investigating claims against Ernest Romer, a former Financial Advisor at Corecap Investments in Sterling Heights, Michigan.
+The Wolper Law Firm, P.A. is currently investigating claims against Ernest Romer, a former Financial Advisor at Corecap Investments in Sterling Heights, Michigan.
 Ernest Romer has been in the securities industry since the 1990s and previously worked at LM Kohn & Company.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on September 18, 2018, the Securities and Exchange Commission (SEC) charged Ernest Romer with defrauding brokerage customers, including many elderly retirees and unsophisticated investors out of more than $2.7 million in a multi-year investment scam.
 According to the SEC’s complaint, Ernest Romer persuaded at least 30 of his brokerage customers to sell securities in their accounts and transfer the money into shell corporations he owned and controlled.
 Ernest Romer was, in actuality, operating a ponzi scheme.

 To review a copy of the SEC litigation release regarding Ernest Romer’s SEC complaint, click https://www.sec.gov/litigation/litreleases/2018/lr24274.htm

 Ernest Romer’s conduct spawned criminal indictments for embezzlement.
 Ernest Romer was ordered to pay restitution and, separately, will be sentenced in late September 2018.

 Separately, Ernest Romer has been the subject of more than twenty (20) customer complaints for sales practice misconduct during his career.
 He has also been terminated and/or “permitted to resign” prior to termination by numerous employers.
 Among the customer complaints against Ernest Romer including the following: